realityexpander/jpages/src/main/java/org/elegantobjects/jpages/App2/README.md

       <code>Ct</code> & <code>Cnt</code>
     </td>
     <td>
-      These are are too vague and one is mildly rude in English.<br>
+      These are too vague and one is mildly rude in English.<br>
-      • Prefer spelling it out, ie: <code>Count</code>
+      • Prefer spelling it out, ie: <code>Count</code>.
     </td>
   </tr>
   <tr>